the-winner-is-a-tryhard/power-rankings-markdown-cli/README.md

 spr --version
 ```

-The CLI source code doesn't store any secrets, so ensure that the AWS CLI is installed and that the credentials configured at `~/.aws/credentials`.
+The CLI source code doesn't store any secrets, so ensure that the AWS CLI is installed and that the credentials are configured at `~/.aws/credentials`.

 ```shell script
 [default]